legluondunet/MyLittleLutrisScripts/Tomb Raider I/README.md

 # Tomb Raider I - GOG - TombATI HD
 ### Description:
-"Tomb Raider I" provided by GOG using HD textures pack
+"Tomb Raider I" provided by GOG using GLRage engine and HD textures pack
 ### Technical notes:
 - Gold extension included.
 - Multilanguage: during install, you could choose your preferred language for interface and audio cutscenes between English, French and German; only audio cutscenes translation for Japanese; only translated interface  for Spanish, Finish, Hungarian, Indonesian, Italian, Dutch, Portuguese and Swedish.